platform-experience/serviceportal-widget-library/pe-business-impact/README.md

 ![](../images/pe-business-impact-2a.png "resolved")

-This widget displays information related to business services affected by an incident.
+This widget displays information related to business services related to an anomaly alert.

 ## Installation